GiBS: Generative Input-side Basis-driven Structures

 \subsection{Latent Space Analysis for Inverse Design and Active Optics}

 The learned latent space acts as a navigable map linking geometry to functionality.
-The autoencoder clusters designs with similar spectral responses close to one another, forming a continuous topology of performance.
 This organization enables an intuitive inverse design workflow: target optical responses can be associated with regions of the latent manifold, from which new candidate geometries are decoded via their basis coefficients.
-A key outcome is that the GiBS framework, through its structured basis encoding, substantially enlarges the accessible region of the performance landscape relative to random sampling.
-As shown in Figure~\ref{fig:latent_exploration}a, structures generated by random nanopillar dimensions (red) occupy a compact region of the latent space, whereas those constructed through Fourier (cosine-only, blue) or Chebyshev (green) basis expansions populate a much broader and continuous manifold, corresponding to a richer diversity of spectral behaviors.
+With each point in the latent space corresponding to a distinct response, the range of the latent space covered by the responses from a structure is an indication of the ability of that structure in forming a diverse set of responses (i.e., design flexibility).
+This allows us to compare different classes of structures and/or different modeling techniques.A key outcome is that the GiBS framework, through its structured basis encoding, substantially enlarges the accessible region of the performance landscape relative to random sampling..
+For this investigation, we simulated a total of 12000 structures with 4000 generated using each class: random, Fourier, and Chebyshev bases.
+In our dataset, the PEDOT:PSS thickness is fixed at 400 nm, while the supercell period (1–40 µm), the number of pillars, and the basis coefficients are varied.
+As shown in Figure~\ref{fig:latent_exploration}a, structures in Figure~\ref{fig:basis_modeling} generated by random nanopillar dimensions (red) occupy a limited region of the latent space, whereas those constructed through Fourier (cosine-only, blue) or Chebyshev (green) basis expansions cover a much broader and continuous manifold, corresponding to a richer diversity of spectral behaviors.